ronakshettyk/cryptonite_taskphase_ronak/Comprehending Commands/listing files.md

 ## Explanation:
 using ls command I list the files in the /challenge directory

-and then i just use /challenge/<file name> to get the flag
+and then i just use /challenge/file_name to get the flag